-- 1. Monitoring arrangements are in place for the administration of medication to ensure: - a) Consent must be obtained from parents (see appendix 'A'); - b) As agreed with parents, any administration of medication must be recorded (see appendix 'D'); and - c) Medication should always be stored appropriately, but must be easily accessible to the child in case of an emergency (see appendix 'D') - 2.
-The instructions below are followed: - a) As part of the signed agreement with parents, taking action to ensure that medication is administered: - b) Ensuring that all parents and all staff are aware of the policy and procedures for dealing with medical needs: - c) Ensuring that the appropriate systems for information sharing are followed; - d) Staff managing the administration of medicines and those who administer medicines should receive training and support from health professionals, to achieve the necessary level of competency before they take on responsibility to support children with medical conditions (see appendix 'E').
-This training includes induction arrangements for new staff and must be refreshed at suitable intervals as advised and a minimum requirement is every 3 years; - Medicines should only be taken to school when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'; - f) Schools should only accept medicines that are in date, labelled and have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber (see Non Prescribed Medication below); - g) Medicines should always be provided in the original container as dispensed by a pharmacist or in a container as dispensed and labelled again by a pharmacist.
-It must include the prescriber's instructions for administration, child's name and dosage and storage;
+1. Monitoring arrangements are in place for the administration of medication to ensure:

+- a) Consent must be obtained from parents (see appendix 'A' 'Parental Consent Form); - b) As agreed with parents, any administration of medication must be recorded (see appendix 'D' 'Record of Medicine Administered to an Individual Child'); and - c) Medication should always be stored appropriately, but must be easily accessible to the child in case of an emergency (see appendix 'D' 'Record of Medicine Administered to an Individual Child')

+2. The instructions below are followed:

+- a) As part of the signed agreement with parents, taking action to ensure that medication is administered; - b) Ensuring that all parents and all staff are aware of the policy and procedures for dealing with medical needs; - c) Ensuring that the appropriate systems for information sharing are followed; - d) Staff managing the administration of medicines and those who administer medicines should receive training and support from health professionals, to achieve the necessary level of competency before they take on responsibility to support children with medical conditions (see appendix 'E').
+This training includes induction arrangements for new staff and must be refreshed at suitable intervals as advised and a minimum requirement is every 3 years: - e) Prescription medicines should only be administered in school when essential; that is where it would be detrimental to a child's health if the medicine were not administered during the school 'day'; - f) Schools should only accept prescription medicines that are in date, labelled and have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber (see Non Prescribed Medication below); - g) Prescription medicines should always be provided in the original container as dispensed by a pharmacist or in a container as dispensed and labelled again by a pharmacist.
+It must include the prescriber's instructions for administration, child's name and dosage and storage; - h) Schools should never accept prescription medicines that have been taken out of the original container unless this has been done by a pharmacist and the medication is in packaging/container supplied and labelled by the pharmacist.
+Another exception to this is insulin which must still be in date, but will generally be available to schools inside an insulin pen or a pump, rather than in its original container; - Schools should never make changes to dosages on parental instructions;

-- h) Schools should never accept medicines that have been taken out of the original container unless this has been done by a pharmacist and the medication is in packaging/container supplied and labelled by the pharmacist.
-Another exception to this is insulin which must still be in date, but will generally be available to schools inside an insulin pen or a pump, rather than in its original container; - i) Schools should never make changes to dosages on parental instructions; - j) The school will not be responsible for administering medicines without having had written notification from the parents (see appendix 'A'); - k) Ensuring that medicines are stored securely and with restricted access, although all medication should be easily accessible in an emergency; and - Taking account of circumstances requiring extra caution as per Individual Health Care Plans - Where the timing of administration is crucial; - Where serious consequences may occur through failure to administer; - Where technical or medical knowledge is needed; - Where intimate contact is necessary.
+- j) The school will not be responsible for administering medicines without having had written notification from the parents (see appendix 'A'); - k) Ensuring that medicines are stored securely and with restricted access, although all medication should be easily accessible in an emergency; and - Taking account of circumstances requiring extra caution as per Individual Health Care Plans - Where the timing of administration is crucial; - Where serious consequences may occur through failure to administer; - Where technical or medical knowledge is needed; - Where intimate contact is necessary.